Figtree

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Figtree has 74 active public transport stops, all of which are bus stops.
-These stops are served by 45 different routes that together facilitate 1,563 weekly passenger trips.
-The average distance from a resident's home to the nearest transport stop is 185 meters, indicating excellent accessibility.
-In this predominantly residential area, most commuting is outward-bound, with cars being the primary mode of transportation at 94%.
+These stops are served by 45 different routes that collectively facilitate 1,563 weekly passenger trips.
+The average distance from a resident's location to the nearest transport stop is 185 meters, indicating excellent accessibility.
+As Figtree is predominantly residential, most residents commute outward.
+Cars remain the primary mode of transportation, used by 94% of residents.
 On average, there are 1.7 vehicles per dwelling, which is higher than the regional average.
-According to the 2021 Census, 33.5% of residents work from home, a figure that may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport